-We’re committed to quitting at the end of 2017, whether or not we’ve reached the magic number we had in mind.
+We committed several years ago to quitting at the end of 2017, whether or not we reached the magic number we had in mind.
 Fortunately, we blew through that number, and will be retiring at our stretch goal!
 We’re both allergic to budgets, but have had great success with a pay-yourself-first strategy that we’ve elevated to an art form — that is, we’re super good at hiding money from ourselves before we can think to spend it, a great tactic if you’re like us and struggle to save regularly.
 And we’ve done a lot of thinking about how we can be flexible once we do retire, fitting our lifestyle to whatever funds we’ll have available to us.